Jacksondr5/j5software.com/docs/blog.md

 1. Weekend blogs: short and sweet, just an update on whatever I did that weekend.
 Weekend is a loose term, but thats generally when I work on things.
 2. Projects: longer posts detailing a project I'm working on.
 These will have a lot more content (both text and images), may actually be broken up into several posts (though a part 1-x is probably good enough for organization), and are generally written as a retrospective and summary of the work I did.
 These can be personal or professional.
 3. Thought Pieces: These are generally longer than weekend blogs, but maybe not as long as projects.
 It's a place for me to talk about some topic that I've been thinking through.
+Examples:
+   - How to build a company's first CD pipeline

 - Tagging is probably better for relating sub-topics or posts with similar content.
 Possible things to tag:
   - Tag weekend posts with the project they're related to
   - Tags can include noteworthy technologies
 - Might be best to wait until I have quite a few posts until I develop tagging, since then patters will start to emerge.
 - If I want to continue putting PRs at the bottom of the weekend blog, there should probably be a styled component for that, instead of just a link.
 It can include the PR number, status, etc.

-  # General

-- Animations for page transitions in general are going to probably require being synced with the navigation UI/UX.
-- Should there be a different theme for blog vs CV section?
-That might be overkill, but maybe it makes sense?

-# Testing

-- E2E
-  - Make sure all the links on my blogs go somewhere
-  - Make sure all the images load
-- Visual Regression
-  - Sample blog page with all the different components